o1-labs/o1js/README.md

 Then, switch to the o1js root in `src/lib/o1js`.

-You need these two commands for different purposes:
+You use these two commands for different purposes:

 ```
 npm run make